pikvm/pikvm/docs/community_faq.md

 ### Can you connect a camera to this and still make pikvm functional?
-- Yes, any cheapo webcam can be used in place of the usb dongle, please use the usb image
+- Yes, any low cost no name webcam can be used in place of the usb dongle, please use the usb image
 - A PiCam will NOT work